PricelyticsHub/Green-Index/README.md

-# Green Index Data Descriptions
+# Green Index Data Records
 We devised the new index called 'Green Index', based on street image in Busan in 2017 and 2018.
 Four-step process is necessary to effectively implement the green index, and for a detailed explanation, please refer to the paper(https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the 'data' folder to facilitate this implementation.

+Data in this repository concists of CSV and Excel files:

+- busan201819.csv
+- busan_street.xlsx
+- green_index_result_26cutting.csv

+##

 ## Green Indices' Spatial Distribution
 The pydeck library is a set of Python binding for making spatial visualizations (https://pydeck.gl/).
 We used these library for visualization of interpolated green indices and roadside trees in Busan.